 More dead people!
-Père Lachaise :
+Père Lachaise:

 Walking round Père Lachaise Cemetery is one of Paris's best free attractions.

-I've spent afternoons wandering and once took a tour in French where in a whole afternoon they highlighted only about 50 of the million or so graves contained in the 44 hectare site.
+I've spent afternoons wandering and once took a tour which took a whole afternoon to show us only about 50 of the million or so graves contained in the 44 hectare site!

 Oscar Wilde's is now protected by huge panes of glass but those of Gertrude Stein, Molière, and Frederic Chopin are much more accessible.
-I still haven't seen Jim Morrison's grave.
+I hunted for hours to find Jim Morrison - bit of a let-down actually.

 Pick up a map in a building next to the main entrance, no-one will help you because this is where real work is carried out - the staff are busy assisting Parisians who want to rent a plot for 30 years.
-Then if your family don't pay for its renewal you are dug up and sent to the ossuary built into the hillside.
+Then if your family don't pay for its renewal you're dug up and sent to the ossuary built into the hillside.